Looking to learn how to use MS Access? That is indeed a great choice.

 To add the actual data into your table, simply type the following for each row/record on the grid itself:

 And this is how your table would look like in Access:

 You can assign your own unique key for each record, or let Access automatically generate those values for you.
-For the time being, let Access generate these unique IDs (in the form of numbers) for each of your records under the Product_List table.
+For the time being, let Access generate these unique IDs (in the form of numbers) for each of your records under your table.